jeremyCom2b/odoo-website-addons/website_noindex/README.md

 # Website_noindex

 ## Description
-Add the possibilities to deactivate website indexation by the search engines like Google and Bing.
+Add the possibility to deactivate website indexation by the search engines like Google and Bing.

 You can activate/deactivate the website indexation by de Website Admin module / Configuration or by the Odoo website toolbar.